top of page

 1. Who is our audience?

 The clearer you can be on who your customer is, the easier it is to build a brand style and messaging to resonate with them.
-Understand pain points will help your brand to resontate deeper with your audience.
+Understand pain points will help your brand to resonate deeper with your audience.

 Pin point demographics and psychographics – age, gender, brands they follow, social media they use, what fears and desires they have.
 It’s really important to be as specific as you can to help define the rest of your strategy.